nabury/End_of_outbreak_app/README.md

 Users are able to upload their own outbreak data and serial interval data to the app in the form of csv files.

-End of outbreak probabilities can also be downloaded from the app as csv files.
+End-of-outbreak probability calculations can also be downloaded from the app as csv files.